MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-azure-maps.md

 # Enrichment of customer profiles with Azure Maps (preview)

-Azure Maps provides location-centric data and services to deliver seamless experiences based on geospatial data with built-in location intelligence.
+Azure Maps provides location-centric data and services to deliver experiences based on geospatial data with built-in location intelligence.
 Azure Maps data enrichment services help create a more precise location understanding of your customers.
 It brings capabilities like address normalization or latitude and longitude extraction to Customer Insights.

 <!-- Draft said "... and more" - what more? -->